gi0v1/ML_Computer_Vision_on_Raspberry_Pi_detailed_guide/README.md

 - A virtual machine
 - WSL 2 (Windows only): you can read more about WSL 2 [here](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux).
 If you want to install it I've followe [this guide](https://learn.microsoft.com/en-us/windows/wsl/install).
 An optional problem with WSL is that you don't have access to the webcam of the PC and its video stream.

+After you've setted up your code environment you'll need to syncronize the files between the two devices.
+We've started using [Syncthing](https://en.wikipedia.org/wiki/Syncthing) but it turned out to be a bit annoying.
+You have to wait quite a bit for the files to syncronize (~ 10/20 sec) and it is not-so-straightforward to setup and use.
+By the way if you want to discover more I'd reccoment [this guide](https://pimylifeup.com/raspberry-pi-syncthing/) from PiMyLifeUp.

+The best way to syncronize files is throw GitHub, it works better that Syncthing, we found it to be faster and more straightforward, plus you'd need it anyway.
+The use of GitHub will be covered in another section since it will be helpful regardless of the method you choose to set up your environment.

 ## ⚠️WORK IN PROGRESS!!⚠️